olcf/olcf-user-docs/systems/summit_user_guide.rst

 examining variables), DDT also supports attaching to already-running processes and memory debugging.
-In-depth details of DDT can be found in the `Official DDT User Guide <https://www.linaroforge.com/documentation/>`__, and instructions for how to use it on OLCF systems can be found on the `Forge (DDT/MAP) Software Page <https://docs.olcf.ornl.gov/software/debugging/index.html#linaro-forge-ddt>`__.
-DDT is the OLCF's recommended debugging software for large parallel applications.
+In-depth details of DDT can be found in the `Official DDT User Guide <https://www.linaroforge.com/documentation/>`__, and instructions for how to use it on OLCF systems can be found on the :doc:`Debugging Software </software/debugging/index>` page.
+DDT is the
+OLCF's recommended debugging software for large parallel applications.

 One of the most useful features of DDT is its remote debugging feature.
 This allows you to connect to a debugging session on Frontier from a client running on your workstation.
 The local client provides much faster interaction than you would have if using the graphical client on Frontier.
-For guidance in setting up the remote client see the `Forge (DDT/MAP) Software Page <https://docs.olcf.ornl.gov/software/debugging/index.html>`__.
+For guidance in setting up the remote client see the :doc:`Debugging Software </software/debugging/index>` page.

 GDB
 ---